 At the stage where we have released sufficient restrictions and are sufficiently beyond self, we have limited attachment to egos - limited attachment to the khandhas of body, emotions, memories and perceptions, and mental operations.
 At this stage we could also describe this as being beyond conditioning and conformity - usually having released the egos we built up in our upbringings of conditioning and conformity.

-For those following the path this distinction of consciousness being beyond is a clear description, however for those who have not released sufficient restrictions - what zandtao calls being ready to follow their spiritual paths - this description is vague.
-And this lack of clarity might well arise because the individual is in a state of well-being - or full of self-esteem.
-If you have some vague notion that you should be on the path and yet are comfortable in well-being, this approach sounds completely derogatory - seeing self-esteem as a form of coping.
-Typically such individuals have worked hard to reach the stage of self-esteem and well-being - they might even be societal successes, yet here is zandtao with his focus on the path minimising any self-esteem or well-being.
+For those following the path this distinction of consciousness being beyond is a clear description, however for those who have not released sufficient restrictions - what zandtao calls not being ready to follow their spiritual paths - this description is vague.
+And this lack of clarity might well arise when the individual is in a state of well-being - or full of self-esteem.
+If you have some vague notion that you should be on the path and yet are comfortable in well-being, this approach sounds completely derogatory - this seeing self-esteem as a form of coping.
+Typically such individuals have worked hard to reach the stage of self-esteem and well-being - they might even be societal successes, yet here is zandtao with his focus on the path minimising their achievements in self-esteem or well-being.

 For zandtao transcendence occurs when we are ready - following a practice of releasing sufficient restrictions gently. zandtao has never had a state of self-esteem - in a state of alcohol addiction he was barely coping with young adulthood when firstgrace happened; any well-being has come from building his practice and then following his path.
 However he surmises the following.
 At some stage those with self-esteem and well-being begin to evaluate their societal success from within.
 Deep inside the path begins to question the value of their societal success and begins to ask if there is more.
 In this process of enquiry the egos that constitute their self-esteem begin to be seen with less importance until they are ready to let go - GENTLY.
 They release egoic restrictions - previously seen as self, and transcend to following their paths.
 This is why zandtao entitles this zeersight as "path and coping" because the path is beyond coping but also beyond self-esteem.